Approval of Charges to Students, Staff and the Public

 - Unrelated Business Income Tax

 Units wishing to impose or change a service fee must prepare a detailed justification and submit it through appropriate administrative channels.
-If approved, the proposal and justifications are forwarded to the SCRR.
-The SCRR will carefully evaluate the submitted justification and, if necessary, gather further information about the proposal.
-Prior to making a recommendation, the SCRR may consult with the proposing unit or appropriate office to clarify the proposal.
-In addition, the SCRR may contact groups likely to be impacted by the fee.
-Based upon the evaluation, a recommendation to approve or disapprove the fee or increased fee will be made to (1) the University of Kansas Comptroller or Assistant Comptroller for Financial Reporting Services: and (2) the Chief Financial Officer and Vice Provost for Finance.
+If approved, the proposal and justifications are forwarded to the Financial Reporting Services Office.
+Financial Reporting Services will carefully evaluate the submitted justification and, if necessary, gather further information about the proposal.
+Prior to making a recommendation, Financial Reporting Services may consult with the proposing unit or appropriate office to clarify the proposal.
+In addition, Financial Reporting Services may contact groups likely to be impacted by the fee.
+Based upon the evaluation, a recommendation to approve or disapprove the fee or increased fee will be made to (1) the Senior Director for Financial Analysis & Reporting or Direct for Financial Reporting Services; and (2) the Vice Provost for Finance.

 Appropriate offices will also be consulted to ensure University compliance with Board of Regents policies on Public/Private competition, Unrelated Business Income Tax liability, and fees that require Board of Regents approval.

-The department shall supply all pertinent accounting and cost information required to review the fee proposal; the SCRR’s responsibilities do not include costing out proposed fees.
+The department shall supply all pertinent accounting and cost information required to review the fee proposal; the Financial Reporting Services' responsibilities do not include costing out proposed fees.